 The results were promising.
 Since the start of the ketogenic diet, no clinically overt seizures were reported.
 The girl was even being much more active and reaching significant developmental achievements that she wasn’t reaching before the ketogenic diet.

 The researchers also tracked the girl’s A1C levels and glycemic control, the two most important measures for type 1 diabetics.
 Both of them improved significantly without any adverse side effects.
 These results indicate that the ketogenic diet may help manage type 1 diabetes and epilepsy simultaneously.

 His diet consisted of meat, organ meat, fat, and eggs.
 In his diet, red and fat meats dominated over lean meats.
 He was eating vegetables in insignificant amounts.
 His diet had a ketogenic ratio (fat:protein + carbohydrate) of at least 2:1.
-No oil of plant origin or artificial sweeteners were allowed.”
-He also took 5,000 IU of vitamin D3 and excluded all milk and dairy from his diet (two important things that we will address later).
-Researchers called it the “paleolithic-ketogenic diet.
+No oil of plant origin or artificial sweeteners were allowed.

 However, there is some bad news.
-These case studies only reflect what happened to one young girl and one adolescent male on ketogenic type diet.
-This means that they probably do not apply to other type 1 diabetics.
+These case studies only reflect what happened to one young girl and one adolescent male on a ketogenic type diet.
+This means that these results may not apply to other type 1 diabetics.
 We need some evidence from larger studies as well.
 Luckily, there are two.